Low-Tracking Home: Mats, High-Sided Boxes, and Paw Care for Cleaner Floors

 Side-by-side close-ups of honeycomb capture mat vs hard spike mat with labels 'soft cells' and 'avoid spikes'.

 Not all mats are equal.
-You’re looking for soft hex or honeycomb cells that keep granules in place without poking paws.
+You’re looking for soft hex or honeycomb cells that hold granules in place without poking paws.

-• Size over brand: pick a mat wider than the box on all sides, especially the exit path.
+• Size over brand: choose a mat wider than the box on all sides, especially the exit path.
 A 2-piece mat lets you lift the top layer and pour granules back.

 • Texture: small, flexible cells catch fine-grain clumping litter best.
-Hard spikes feel weird and get avoided.
+Hard spikes often feel weird and can get avoided.

 • Placement: slide the front edge under the box lip so the first step lands on the mat.
 In narrow halls, add a second “runway” mat.

-If scatter is extreme, pair the mat with a litter guard (short acrylic screen or plant stand) to break direct kick-outs—just keep two exit routes open (see placement rules in Litter Box Placement).
+If scatter is extreme, pair the mat with a simple “litter guard” (a short acrylic screen or plant stand) to break direct kick-outs — just keep the route calm and avoid boxed-in dead ends (see Litter Box Placement).

 3) High-sided & low-entry boxes: less fling, easy access

 High walls reduce arc-throw from enthusiastic diggers.
-But a high entry can deter seniors or small cats.
+But a high entry can deter seniors or smaller cats.
 The sweet spot for most homes is high-sided with a low-cut entry.

 • Wall height: 8–10 in (20–25 cm) on three sides cuts most scatter.
 Keep the front cut 4–6 in (10–15 cm) for comfort.